hizzle-co/noptin/readme.txt

 = 1.3.0 - TBD =
 - Ability to filter the newletter double opt-in confirmation email - ADDED
+- Ability to filter the function used to send newsletters - ADDED

 = 1.2.9 - 2020-05-05 =
 - Newsletter actions page nolonger uses a normal WordPress page - CHANGED